AdaCore/gnatstudio/docs/users_guide/projects.rst

 Main Units
 ----------

 The main units of a project are the files that should be compiled and linked to obtain executables.

-Typically, for C applications, these are the files that contain the `main()` function.
+Typically, for C applications, these are the files that contain the `main` function.
 For Ada applications, these are the files that contain the main subprogram each partition in the project.

 These files are treated specially by GPS.
-Some sub-menus of :menuselection:`Build` and :menuselection:`Debug` will have predefined entries for the main units, which makes it more convenient to compile and link your executables.
+Some submenus of :menuselection:`Build` and :menuselection:`Debug` have predefined entries for the main units, which makes it more convenient to compile and link your executables.

-To add main units click on the :guilabel:`Add` button.
-This opens a file selection dialog.
-No check is currently done that the selected file belongs to the project, but GPS will complain later if it doesn't.
+To add main units, click the :guilabel:`Add` button, which opens a file selection dialog.
+No check is done at that point to ensure that the selected file belongs to the project, but GPS complains later if it doesn't.

-When compiled, each main unit will generate an executable, whose name is visible in the second column in this page.
-If you are using a recent enough version of GNAT (3.16 or more recent), you can change the name of this executable by clicking in the second column and changing the name interactively.
+When compiled, each main unit generates an executable, whose name is visible in the second column in this page.
+If you're using a recent enough version of GNAT (3.16 or more recent), you can change the name of this executable by clicking in the second column.

 .. index:: project; library